SkylineCommunications/dataminer-docs/connector-help/connector_help/Dolby_DP591.md

 ## How to use

-Most of the sets in the driver do not have data in the response, which means that the Stream Viewer application will show a "204 No Content" status response.
+Most of the sets in the connector do not have data in the response, which means that the Stream Viewer application will show a "204 No Content" status response.
 This response indicates that the set request succeeded, even though no data is returned from the device in response.
-The driver retrieves the corresponding read value by polling the updated values, so that the updated value is displayed instantly.
+The connector retrieves the corresponding read value by polling the updated values, so that the updated value is displayed instantly.